May 6, 2020

 However, guidance is ever changing, and employers need to consider how to protect their workforce while remaining compliant with reasonable accommodation requirements under the ADA.
 Can an employer take temperatures and send employees home?
 Can an employer screen applicants for symptoms of COVID-19?

 Join our newsletter to stay up to date with the latest HR topics

-Assistant Vice President and Legal Counsel, Unum's Law Group
+Assistant Vice President and Legal Counsel, Unum's employment law group

 ADA Manager, Unum

 Danette Washum has worked at Unum for 14 years.
 She started her career as a FMLA Specialist before transitioning into FMLA Consultant and Quality Compliance Specialist roles.
 She was then promoted to become Unum’s first ADA Specialist.
 Danette is currently an ADA Manager responsible for the ADA team’s individual performance as well as Internal, Field, Employer, Marketing, Broker and Underwriting relationships.